 PIRLS reports every five years on the reading achievement of Grade 4 students worldwide and is sponsored by the International Association for the Evaluation of Educational Achievement.
 The study looks at nine-year-olds’ ability to read authentic literary and informational reading passages.

-The next administration will be in 2016, when PIRLS will reveal trends in reading achievement over a 15-year period.
-The Ontario report for this administration will be released in December 2017.
+The next administration will be in 2021 when PIRLS will provide data on trends in comparative reading achievement across countries over two decades.

 Information on Previous PIRLS Assessments

 For more information about the Progress in International Reading Literacy Study (PIRLS) and the full report on the 2011 administration visit the